April 18, 2018

 We keep hearing about car accidents involving distracted driving.
 Recently in the Chicago suburbs, a driver with several passengers flipped his car on an expressway exit-ramp curve.
 He and a female passenger were killed.
 The other passengers were injured, but survived.
 One wonders if distracted driving played a part in this tragedy.

 This type of deadly scenario plays out daily across the United States.
-Are you taking unnecessary risks such as checking your phone, reaching into the back seat, applying makeup, fiddling with the radio, eating, arguing, and doing all sorts of other things while trying to drive your car?
+Are you taking unnecessary risks such as checking your phone, texting, reaching into the back seat, applying makeup, fiddling with the radio, eating, arguing, and doing all sorts of other things while trying to drive your car?

 Take Safety Tips to Heart